nitDev10per/Dermatouch/README.md

 Run the emulator

 In Expo DevTools, click Run on Android Emulator

-Option 2: Physical Device
-Make sure your mobile and PC are connected to the same WiFi network

-Install Expo Go app from Play Store / App Store

-Scan the QR code shown in Expo DevTools

-The app will open in your device 🚀

 🔑 Default Credentials
 You can log in using the seeded demo account: